jdesalle/linfo2142_project/report.rst

 .. image:: images/basicPlot1.png
     :width: 500

-We can see that the average time for downloading the empty file is 0.13652440000000002 s, which correspond to the time to get an empty packet from the satellite, which will be the minimum delay of our operations.
+We can see that the average time for downloading the empty file is 0.13652440000000002 s, which corresponds to the time to get an empty packet from the satellite, which will be the minimum delay of our operations.

 The first thing we notice is the high standard deviation in QUIC compared to TCP, the performance of TCP is more stable/less random than QUIC's.